Unoccupied House Insurance

 Yes you can insure a property that’ s up for sale — if it’s been left empty for more than 30 days, you’ll need unoccupied cover.

-Yes, if the property is empty for more than 30 days.
-Landlord insurance with unoccupied protection is available.
+Yes, if the property is empty for more than 30 days, we can arrange landlord cover with unoccupied protection.

 Prefer to SPEAK WITH us?